-Disjunctive Model (Marketing Research) Explained
+Disjunctive Model (Marketing Research) Definition

 It is a model used in the study of consumer decision-making processes to assess products of different brands.
 This model asserts that the consumers expect a minimum level of satisfaction on certain attributes of a product.
 Generally, these are the attributes and features which are most important to them.
 While making a purchase they may rule out all other non-important features of the product and focus on the main attributes.
 A high degree of satisfaction in those secondary, less-important features does not compensate a lower satisfaction level on the important features.